rkolka/Manifold_Dump_Code/README.md

 * Uses Newtonsoft.Json.dll as reference.
   - this is automatically retrieved if built with VS
   - Copy Newtonsoft.Json.dll also under \<manifold\>\shared\\<subdir\>\
+  - (I expected more use of this JSON library.
+Right now it is used only in one place.
+Should be easy to get rid of this)

 * Simply putting Dump_Code.cs into \<manifold\>\shared\ works also
   - for me gives error if Newtonsoft.Json.dll is under \<manifold\>\shared\\<subdir\>\